1980 Triumph TR8

 Late or early Model TR6 engine with performance modifications.
 Estimated at 135 HP.
 Recent chassis dyno results showed 35-50 HP gain over bone stock engine.
 Good products GP-2 new billet camshaft.
 New engine seals & gaskets.
 New rocker shaft, Valves reground with new HP valve springs, bronze guides and valve seals.
 Head milled for 9.5:1 compression.
 Crank reground to .010/.010 with new tri-metal bearings.
-New .020 cast pistons and rings, new oil pump, new lifters, High performance ARP rod bolts & new timing chain.
+New .020 cast pistons and rings, new oil pump, new high performance lifters, High performance ARP rod bolts & new timing chain and tensioner.
 External oil feed line to head and spin on adaptor oil filter.
 Connecting Rods sized and reconditioned.
-No fuel pump, water pump housing or distributor. $3,950 with core exchange. $4.250 without core exchange.
-Prices subject to change.
+No fuel pump, water pump housing or distributor. $4,250 with core exchange. $4,550 without core exchange.
+Prices subject to change without notice.

 DOUG’S BRITISH CAR PARTS